PaarthAg/Case-study/Mission and Arena Analysis.md

 f) Picking and Dropping of each sample is an independent event and rover should handle only one sample at any point of time.
 Note: The sample tube can be placed in any orientation at its designated location

-**Task-3: Repeat the Task-1 & Task-2 until all the samples are dropped in the sample container:**
+Task-3: Repeat the Task-1 & Task-2 until all the samples are dropped in the sample container:
 The rover needs to repeat the Task-1 & Task-2 until all the samples Are dropped in the sample container.
 Only change is the rover will be at sample container location after drop of 1st sample and 2nd sample.

-**Task-4: Identification of specific markers**:
+Task-4: Identification of specific markers:
 Identification of bonus targets includes the following:
 1. Capturing its images/shape with some sensor.
 2. All the bonus targets are marked with distinctive number and the team also needs to identify the number